-The Gastrointestinal (GI) system/gastric system is also called as the digestive system and includes the various organs of the human digestive tract from the mouth to the anal opening, plus the liver, pancreas and gallbladder.
-Any diseases in the GI system that affects the functioning of this system is called gastrointestinal disease.
-According to Ayurveda causes of gastric problem are inappropriate eating habits accompanied with certain poor lifestyle choices.
+The Gastrointestinal (GI) system/gastric system is also called the digestive system and includes the various organs of the human digestive tract from the mouth to the anal opening, plus the liver, pancreas and gallbladder.
+Any disease in the GI system that affects the functioning of this system is called gastrointestinal disease.
+According to Ayurveda causes of gastric problems are inappropriate eating habits accompanied by certain poor lifestyle choices.

 According to Ayurveda, Acid Reflux is a result of aggravation of pitta Dosha.
 Pitta is an Ayurvedic humor that symbolizes heat or fire.
 It is hot, sharp, intense, acidic and pungent in nature and is located in the stomach.
 Aggravated pittaleads to increase of acidic content in stomach fluids.
 Actually, the reflux of the stomach's liquid contents into the esophagus occurs in most normal individuals.
 In such patients, refluxed liquid contains acid more often due to aggravated pitta, which leads to acid reflux.

 Peptic Ulcer: Peptic ulcer is an ulcer of the mucous membrane lining of the stomach.
 People with gastritis, acidity and heartburn are more prone to the peptic ulcer.
 This disease affects 20% people with chronic gastritis.
 Peptic ulcer is caused due to various reasons.
 No single cause can be held responsible for peptic ulcers.
 Excessive production of acid from gastrinomas corrodes the inner surface of esophagus, stomach or intestine.
 A bacterial infection caused by Helicobacter pylori is responsible for the development of ulcers in stomach.